-Sponsored by Nuffnang and Genius 3D Mammography
+Sponsored by Genius 3D Mammography

 As many of you are aware last year I had breast reduction surgery.
 As part of my pre-operative check-ups, I had to have a mammogram.
 When they did my mammogram they found a small lump that needed further testing before they would do the surgery (fortunately nothing serious, but still when you’re going for additional tests and waiting to find out it’s a tense time).
 It potentially meant that I may have missed out on my surgery window altogether.
 This is why if I had to do the same again I’d have gone straight to Genius 3D Mammography to do the mammogram.